jsommers/switchyard/documentation/writing_a_program.rst

 Other methods on the network object
 -----------------------------------

 Lastly, there is a ``shutdown`` method available on the network object.
-This method should be used by a Switchyard program prior to exiting, in order to clean up and shut down various resources.
+This method should be used by a Switchyard program prior to exiting in order to clean up and shut down various resources.

 Now, adding a bit to the previous example program, we have an almost-complete implementation of a network hub device: